jchitpin/thinkdeck/README.md

   * 47 keycaps.
 (Cherry profile or lower recommended but 11.9mm OEMs should fit without touching the upper case when closed)
 * Miscellaneous
   * Micro SD card with Raspberry Pi OS installed (16GB minimum; Bullseye legacy version recommended as of 2023-10-24 for compatibility with the HyperPixel 4.0 rectangle).
   * A phone kickstand.
-(I used the ESR branded kickstand.)
+(I used an ESR branded kickstand.)
   * Kapton tape to secure PowerBoost 1000C and battery to the top chassis.
   * Epoxy or super glue for glueing the hinge covers and hinge mechanisms.
   * Soldering iron, solder, and wire.
+  * Utility knife.
   * Cable ties.
 (Optional)

 # Hardware/software build guide